nikhilganta/trivia_api/README.md

 ## Introduction

-A web application where users can perform CRUD operations on the questions and play the game to test their knowledge based on some pre-defined categories.
+A web application where users can play a game (quiz) to test their knowledge based on some pre-defined categories by answering various questions from the database.
 The application can perform all the below actions:

 1) Display questions - both all questions and by category.
 Questions show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.